For Immediate Release

 - Regulate U.S. commercial space transportation.

-- At any given moment there are more than 5,000 aircraft traversing the U.S. skies.
+- At any given moment there are approximately 5,000 aircraft traversing the U.S. skies.

 - There are 43,290 average daily flights in and out of the U.S.